FREQUENTLY ASKED QUESTIONS

 For instance, how was the list of countries chosen- is there an advisory group that recommends suitable individuals/communities?

-How much contact is made with the masters prior to an in-country visit?
+How much contact is made with the elders prior to an in-country visit?

 No contact is made prior to the trip.
 We make an appointment with our contact in the country and once there we explain why we have come.
-To date, systematically, these people have brought us to the masters, through however many contacts are required.
+We have systematically been brought us the elders, through however many contacts are required.

 Q2: Please can you describe the in-country visits in more detail.
 How long do these visits typically last, and who leads them?

-The actual meetings with the master usually take two days, as the team needs to go through layered entourage and spiritual tests before obtaining the opportunity to finally meet the master.
-The visits are led by Sophie Monpeyssen and Peter Giblin, who are the key ‘spiritual’ intermediates between Le Ciel Foundation and the masters.
+The actual meetings with the elders usually take two days, as the team needs to go through layered entourage and spiritual tests before obtaining the opportunity to finally meet the elder.
+The visits are led by Sophie Monpeyssen and Peter Giblin, who are the key ‘spiritual’ intermediates between Le Ciel Foundation and the elders.

-Sophie and Peter are always accompanied by Lucy Martens, another co-founder and award-winning documentary filmmaker.
-Lucy is filming The Twelve, a documentary about the search for the masters who will form the Council.
+The team is always accompanied by Lucy Martens, another co-founder and award-winning documentary filmmaker.
+Lucy is filming The Twelve, a documentary about the search for the Council Elders.
 They are also joined by our photographer, Tinko Czetwertysnki, a lead artist in the Wisdom and Nature exhibition hosted by PHILLIPS auction house.
 Lucy and Tinko have their own travel budgets.
 It is common for a third co-founder to join a specific trip when required.

 Le Ciel hires a guide and translator on each trip with whom we get in touch with before traveling.
 As we travel with a filmmaker and a photographer, we hire a mini bus with a driver and always choose the cheapest hotels and options to keep the costs to a minimum.